 NCSWCD awarded CSHH grants for this project in 2020 and 2021 as well, and work proceeded despite COVID-19 restrictions, precautions, and delays.
 Two million seed clams and 50,000 oysters were placed in four Tappen Marina FLUPSYs in 2020, and 4 million shellfish seeds were placed in six FLUPSYs in Tappen Marina in 2021.
 The seed clams are removed for the winter, but the success of this aquaculture project has prompted plans for expansion like growing kelp in town marinas, including Tappen Marina, during the winter months.

 - Unified Water Study

 Since 2016, CSHH has participated in the Unified Water Study: Long Island Sound Embayment Research (UWS), funded by the Long Island Sound Funders Collaborative and now coordinated by Save the Sound.
 The UWS is an ecological study of Long Island Sound bays in both New York and Connecticut.
 It is intended to engage citizen scientists in assessing the health of the bays through use of uniform monitoring equipment and methodologies.

 CSHH conducts water sampling in Hempstead Harbor for this program biweekly from May through October and performs three days of seaweed assessments.
-In 2019, 22 groups monitored 39 bays from Queens, NY, to Stonington, CT.
+In 2021, 24 groups monitored 41 bays from the Bronx River to Wequetequock Cove.
 The data collected from this program is used to compile a biennial report card comparing water quality for each bay based on testing parameters such as dissolved oxygen, water clarity, and chlorophyll a.